 The first part of the book is devoted to understanding the fundamentals of sleep and the “mental threats” that tend to perpetuate insomnia.

 The majority of the book is devoted to the GMATI method.
 It’s a four week program, and there is a guided medication script for each week.
 There are recordings available online.
 Each week has a theme for the meditation, as well as specific sub-themes assigned to each day.
-After each meditation sessions, the authors suggest that you journal, including what you noticed in your mind, body, and mood.
+After each meditation session, the authors suggest that you journal, including what you noticed in your mind, body, and mood.

 The meditations are supposed to be done during the daytime, and it’s only in the fourth week that the mindfulness practice is incorporated into the nighttime.